-Sealand was to make its mark during the 1970's the legality of the so called independant state was questioned, & forces moved to evict Roy, family & representatives
+Sealand was to make its mark during the 1970's the legality of the so called independant state was questioned, forces moved to evict Roy, his family and representatives

 Roy's wife Joan had worked as a successful model, above showing furs for the Fort!

 Furs" in the 70's, when it was ok to wear fur.'
 'As I was a young lad

 about town there was a club called 'The Talk of the

 South' where people like Shirley Bassey would perform, it is now called TOTS.'